 Types of Part-Time Work From Home Jobs

 Some of the available jobs are technology-focused positions like web designers or software engineers, but this is not always the case.
-Others are non-tech roles like jobs in customer service or freelance writing and editing.
+Others are non-tech roles like jobs in customer service or freelance writing and typing.
 The leading companies looking to hire part-time telecommuting workers are in the education, IT, sales, and health industries:

 - Jobs in the Technology Field: Technology jobs like web developers and software developers are readily available and there are plenty of companies that are looking to hire new employees.
 These jobs are evolving along with the expansion of the technological world.
 Newer job positions like social media content evaluators or web search evaluators are becoming more prevalent in job search engine results.
 Tech and Non-Tech companies are finding the need for these new types of jobs in order to ensure their websites and social media accounts offer relevant and factual information.

 - Non-Tech Online Jobs: Retail and administrative positions make up a lot of job openings online.
 Within the retail industry, many work-from-home job seekers can find part-time work for companies like Amazon or Russell Stover as customer service representatives, merchandisers, secret shoppers, or sales representatives.
 Other employers are looking to hire project managers, executive assistants, content writers, and editors, insurance salespeople, claims adjusters, and even nurse practitioners to do online house calls.

 Popular Part-Time Work From Home Jobs